 The Elderly Waiver (EW) program funds home and community based services for people age 65 and older who are eligible for Medical Assistance (MA) and require the level of medical care provided in a nursing home, but choose to reside in the community.

 Essential Community Supports (PDF) helps people 65 and older pay for home and community based services.
 This is a free program for all who meet eligibility requirements.

 Alternative Care Program

-The Alternative Care Program helps people 65 & older pay for home and community based services.
+The Alternative Care Program helps people 65 and older pay for home and community based services.
 People need to meet the level of medical care provided in a nursing home, but choose to reside in the community, as well as meet certain financial criteria.

 Minnesota Senior Health Options (MSHO)

 The Minnesota Senior Health Options Program (MSHO) is a health care program that combines separate health programs and support systems into one health care package.
 It is for people ages 65 and older who are eligible for Medical Assistance (MA) and enrolled in Medicare Parts A and B. People can choose to join MSHO or stay in their current MA program.
 MSHO enrollees are assigned a care coordinator who will help them get their health care and related support services.

 Minnesota Senior Care Plus (MSC+) provides eligible seniors, age 65 and older residing in participating counties, their acute care, home care, Elderly Waiver services and the first 180 days of care in a nursing facility for enrollees who enter a nursing facility after enrollment.
 MSC+ is similar to MSHO in the long term care services it covers but does not include Medicare services or Medicare Part D drugs.
 Seniors enrolled in MSC+ must obtain their Medicare Part D drugs through a separate Medicare prescription drug plan.
 Enrollment in MSC+ is mandatory.